AemPi/Linux_Configs/README.md

 ## Personal Linux Config Files

-Here are my Personal Config Files wich i use on Ubuntu 22.04 LTS
+Here are my Personal Config Files wich i use on Manjaro Linux

+Feel free to fork and customize it ;)

 ## Install